Registering a Service Provider

 - OrganizationURL: The URL of a web page providing a description of the organisation providing the service.

-- Administrative contact: The name and email address for one or more Administrative contacts.
+- Security contact: (recommended) The name and email address for one or more Security contacts.

 - Metadata: Many SAML software products generate metadata matching the configuration.
 If your software makes the metadata available on a URL, please send the URL to us.
 Failing that, please send us a static copy of the metadata.
 And if your software does not produce metadata, please contact us and we'll find another way to assist you in registering your software.